malramsay64/phd-thesis/01_Methods/Computational_Methods.md

 for someone else to review. [@sec:peer-review]

-The minimum documentation for a project should be a README file, which is a first port of call for anyone coming across the project.
+The minimum documentation for a project should be a README file, a first port of call for anyone coming across the project.
 Much like an abstract of a journal article, a README file should;
 explain what the software does,